 - Maintain your energy.
 Drinking lots of fluids and eating well can help keep your energy reserves up.
 Limit or avoid caffeine and alcohol.
 If nausea and vomiting make it hard to eat, talk to your doctor about these side effects.

 Get moving.
 Moderate exercise, such as brisk walking, riding a bike and swimming, throughout the week may help you preserve your energy level.
-But keep in mind that once you start feeling fatigued, it may be too late to start an exercise program because it's hard to find the energy to get going.
-Instead, exercise regularly as you start treatment.
+Exercise regularly as you start treatment.
 You'll get in the routine of exercising, and it may even help you prevent fatigue during treatment.